 Children will normally be admitted to the academy at the beginning of September as they enter Year 3.
-The academy can accommodate up to 60 children in all year groups and in the event of over-subscription the standard admission criteria will be applied (detailed on pages 24 & 25 of this brochure).
+The academy can accommodate up to 60 children in all year groups and in the event of over-subscription the standard admission criteria will be applied (detailed on pages 20 & 21 of this brochure).

-Parents interested in registering their children at the academy part way through an academy year can obtain an in-year application form from the academy office or download one from our website: www.thecarltonjunioracademy.org.uk.
-These should be returned to the Admissions Officer at the academy address.
+Parents interested in registering their children at the academy part way through an academy year can complete the Microsoft form on our website: www.thecarltonjunioracademy.org.uk.
 Appointments to see the Head Teacher should be made through the academy office on 0115 9110402.